annie4ka99/TreeGAN/README.md

 ## Data
 We use simplified Java BNF-grammar placed at [data/java/java_lang.bnf](./data/java/java_lang.bnf)<br />
 Our dataset is placed at [data/java/text_files](./data/java/text_files).
 It contains 28245 preprocessed java methods selected from [Funcom dataset].<br />
-There is also small subset of this dataset that consists of first 156 methods placed at [data/java_small/text_files](./data/java_small/text_files).
+There is also small dataset placed at [data/java_small/text_files](./data/java_small/text_files) that consists of first 156 methods from original dataset.

 ## Usage
 ### Sampling with pretrained model